bartosjiri/webgl-handbook/003_glsl/README.md

 # GLSL

 Being derived from OpenGL ES 3.0, WebGL uses the OpenGL shading language (GLSL) for vertex and fragment manipulation in the graphics pipeline.
 As stated in previous materials, WebGL requires a shader program (consisting of a vertex shader and a fragment shader) every time it is asked to draw something.
-The GLSL is different from WebGL's JavaScript API, in both its purpose and syntax, and therefore a separate section dedicated to it is appropriate.
+The GLSL is different from WebGL's JavaScript API, in both its purpose and syntax, and therefore a separate section dedicated to it feels to be appropriate.

 It is also worth mentioning that there are different versions of OpenGL, WebGL and GLSL.
 In fact, WebGL uses OpenGL ES, which is a subset of OpenGL.
 The two languages are related but not directly compatible.
 Attention should also be paid to the version of WebGL, since 2.0 is [still being implemented](https://caniuse.com/#feat=webgl2) into some  browsers while 1.0 is already [widely supported](https://caniuse.com/#feat=webgl).
 The good news is that WebGL2 is nearly 100% backwards compatible with WebGL1.
 Therefore some older solutions to a problem can still be viable nowadays, eventhough it may not be the most efficient option at this point.

+The GLSL itself might not be the most exciting part of WebGL and because of that only basics will be explained in the following paragraphs.
+You can always refer to Khronos' official [WebGL2 reference card][L007] and learn more about GLSL on pages 6&7.

 ### Data types